andjimbon/andjimbon.github.io/Optimal_portfolio.md

-## Financial Analysis and Efficient Frontier for Colombian Stocks
+## Financial Analysis and Markowitz's Efficient Frontier for Colombian Stocks

 <p style="font-size:13px">Click <a href="https://github.com/andjimbon/Efficient-Frontier-for-Colombian-Stocks/blob/master/Optimal_Portfolio_with_Colombian_Stocks.ipynb">Here </a>to see Code</p>